gautampadiyar/profiles/_members/gautampadiyar.md

 ### Contact info

-I'm always available by email.
-Ping me if you want my phone number.
+perpetually available at gautam[.]padiyar[@]gmail[.]cPm Ping me if you want my phone number to discuss stuff in more detail.